luisarizmendi/openshift-edge-demos/demos/placement/doc/sections/01-generators.md

 ```

-Thanks to the "Matrix Generator" and the templating, we can create all the different `Application` object from a single manifest instead of having to create an `Application` object per cluster and per APP, which simplifies the management.
+Thanks to the "Matrix Generator" and templating, we can create all the different `Application` objects from a single manifest instead of having to create an `Application` object per cluster and per app, which simplifies management.

 ## Deploy on Cloud